Birdwatching for Beginners: What You Need

 Beginner birdwatching is the practice of observing wild birds and learning their names from field marks, behavior, habitat, location, and season.
 You do not need expert gear to begin; you need repeatable observation habits and a way to verify what you saw.

-Visual identification helps when you have a photo but no name for the subject.
+A quick bird ID from your snapshot can turn an unfamiliar visitor at the feeder or trail into a species you can add to your beginner bird list.
 A phone photo can preserve bill shape, wing bars, eye rings, posture, and color patterns that are easy to forget.
 Lens App can help because it turns a bird photo into likely matches you can compare with your notes.

-For background on the activity itself, see the general overview of birdwatching at https://en.wikipedia.org/wiki/Birdwatching.
+For background on the activity itself, see the general overview of birdwatching at Wikipedia – Birdwatching.

 How Birdwatching for Beginners: What You Need Works